-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - You have the option of getting some professional services through an in-person visit or by telehealth.
-If you choose to get one of the professional services by telehealth, you must use a network provider who offers the service by telehealth. - The professional services available through telehealth, include: PCP Telehealth Services, Group Telehealth Mental Health Services, Group Telehealth Psychiatry Services, Group Telehealth Substance Abuse Services, Medical Urgent Care Telehealth Services, Individual Telehealth Mental Health Services, Individual Telehealth Psychiatry Services, Individual Telehealth Substance Abuse Services, Mental Health/Substance Abuse Urgent Care Telehealth Services, and Physician Specialist Telehealth Services - For additional information on telehealth services, please go to this link: www.geisinger.org/health- plan/find/telemedicineandteladoc or call Member Services - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare vou get these services
+What you must pay when you Services that are covered for you get these services Basic hearing and balance exams performed by your PCP, if \$20 copayment for each Medicare-covered diagnostic your doctor orders it to see if you need medical treatment hearing exam service.
+You have the option of getting some professional services \$0 - \$20 copayment depending on the Medicare-covered through an in-person visit or by telehealth.
+If you choose to Telehealth services. get one of the professional services by telehealth, you must use an in-network provider who offers the service by \$0 copayment for Primary Care telehealth.
+Physician Telehealth services.
+The professional services available through telehealth \$5 copayment for Group include: PCP Telehealth Services, Group Telehealth Mental Telehealth Mental Health Health Services, Group Telehealth Psychiatry Services, Services, Group Telehealth Group Telehealth Substance Abuse Services, Medical Urgent Psychiatry Services, Group Care Telehealth Services, Individual Telehealth Mental Telehealth Substance Abuse Health Services, Individual Telehealth Psychiatry Services, Services, and Medical Urgent Individual Telehealth Substance Abuse Services, Mental Care Telehealth Services.
+Health/Substance Abuse Urgent Care Telehealth Services, \$10 copayment for Individual and Physician Specialist Telehealth Services Telehealth Mental Health Services, Individual Telehealth Psychiatry Services, Individual Telehealth Substance Abuse Services, and Mental Health/Substance Abuse Urgent Care Telehealth Services. \$20 copayment for Physician Specialist Telehealth services.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location